saileille/Ice-Hockey-Sim/README.md

 Some notes about the game:
  - Saving the game is not possible yet.
- - All teams start with no players, and you must have a full team (2 goalkeepers, 4 skaters in each position) before the first match of the season, or you risk a CtD.
+ - All teams start with only a few players, and you must have a full team (2 goalkeepers, 4 skaters in each position) before the first match of the season, or you risk a CtD.
  - You can only offer one contract per turn.
 There is an "Actions remaining" counter in the top bar.
  - You cannot renew contracts of players yet.
  - Players leave their teams at the end of the last day of their contract, meaning they can be signed the day after their contract is marked to expire.
- - I am aware the game is very barebones still, and there is plenty I plan to do still.
+ - I am aware the game is very barebones with plenty to work on.
 It is an alpha version for a reason.

  Changelist:
-  - Changed generated players' maximum age from 40 to 37.

- 0.1.1-A:
+ 0.1.2-A:
   - Players grow older.
   - Players' ability changes.
   - Players retire (pretty randomly).